senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Get Senzing schema sql for Db2

+The step copies the SQL file used to create the Senzing database schema onto the local workstation.

 1. Be sure the `senzing-base` Helm Chart has been installed.
    See "[Install senzing-base Helm Chart](#install-senzing-base-helm-chart)".